There’s nothing that beats the drama of a last-minute winner and throughout the years we’ve seen some thrilling conclusions to Premier League games.

 A free-kick – all of 40 yards out – looked like Liverpool’s last chance in the fourth minute of stoppage time, with everyone inside the ground anticipating a cross as McAllister stood over the deal ball.

 Spotting the positioning of goalkeeper Paul Gerrard, the midfielder instead whipped the free-kick into the near post to secure his place in derby day folklore.

 “Remember the name – Wayne Rooney!”

 The classic commentary from Clive Tyldesley was the perfect soundtrack to an incredible emergence, as a 16-year-old Wayne Rooney announced himself to the Premier League in stunning style.

-Defending champions Arsenal were the visitors to Goodison Park and in the midst of a 30-game unbeaten run, with David Moyes turning to his precocious teenage talent with the scores level.
+Defending champions Arsenal were the visitors to Goodison Park and in the midst of a 30-game unbeaten run in 2002, with David Moyes turning to his precocious teenage talent with the scores level.

 — Everton (@Everton) October 19, 2020